 Ukram stood up out of his seat.
 “That true power is finding balance and harmony.
 That although each Element can destroy each other, they each have the ability to help each other as well.
 And that if used harmoniously, each Element can help each other not only survive but thrive.
 They actually really need each other to do so.”

-Han grew a very large smile on his face.
+Han grew a wide smile on his face.
 “Yes!
 Absolutely correct, Ukram!
 Brilliantly said!”
 Han started clapping for him.

 “Thank you.”
-Ukram said while he smiled and half-bowed to Han.
+Ukram said as he smiled and half-bowed to Han.
 He then sat back down.

 “Each Element needs each other to live and to live well!
 That is the lesson here, everyone!
 We have the power to destroy each other, yes!
 But we also have the power to support each other as well!
-Fire needs air to thrive and air needs fire to grow thrive as well!
+Fire needs air to thrive and air needs fire to thrive as well!
 It’s all the same for each element.
-It’s just how we work together.”
-Han said.
+It’s just how we work together!”
+Han preached.

 “Tch.”
 Roy had scoffed at what Han had said.
 He clearly still disagreed with Han.
-He was crossing his arms with a frustrated look on his face.
+He was crossing his arms.
 “I choose you, Instructor!”
-Roy said boldly and loud enough for the entire class to hear.
+Roy declared — loud enough for the entire class to hear.

-Everyone in the classroom looked at Roy curious as to what he meant.
+All eyes in the classroom shifted to Roy, curious as to what he meant.

 “Huh?
 Oh, what do you mean, Roy?”
-Han asked him with an innocent look on his face.
+Han tilted his head to the left.

 “Oh, that… right.”
-Han looked a bit surprised as if he had forgotten all about it.
+Han scratched his head with his right index finger as if he had forgotten all about it.
 “Well, you win then, Roy.”
-Han said admitting his defeat to Roy.
+Han conceded.

 The whole classroom started to laugh at how quick Han was to give up.

 “WHAT!?
 No!
 We are going to fight, you can’t just admit defeat!”
-Roy was very irritated.
+Roy shouted.

 “No, no I understand, Roy.
 I’m not just admitting defeat.
 You actually did beat me, Roy.”
-Han said very sincerely.
+Han put his palms up in front of his chest.

 “What are you even talking about!?
 We never fought, how could I have beat you?”
-Roy seemed confused at Han’s seriousness.
+Roy’s bloodshot eyes examined Han.

 “You melted my Clay Wall.”
 Han said.

 “No one, not even the son of Brother Draco himself, has ever melted my Clay Wall.
 It’s impenetrable to fire.
 It’s actually designed in a way to harden any time fire hits it.
 But you, Roy.
 You melted it with your ‘Bleeding Fire’.”
-Han said very sincerely.
+Han explained.

 “Yes.
-And that is one of my strongest techniques to fight against fire benders.
+And that is one of my strongest techniques to fight against Fire Benders.
 So in my eyes, you defeated me.
 Good job, Roy.”
 Han complimented him.
 “Please, everyone.
 A round of applause.”
-Han asked the classroom.
+Han beckoned the classroom.

 The entire classroom started cheering for Roy and clapping for him as well.
 Even Aeryn was clapping for him too.